 State Fair: All Exhibitors must bring their video to be judged on a USB flash drive and saved in .MP4 format.
+Wireless Internet access is not necessarily available.
 Exhibitors are encouraged to post their video on YouTube.com in advance of State Fair.
 Exhibitors may choose whether to make the video "public, unlisted" (someone must have the link to view it) or "private" (only people you choose may view it).
 This will allow fairgoers to view the exhibits on display.
-There will be monitors at the exhibit table for viewing videos so exhibitors will NOT need to bring a laptop or device for viewing.
+There will be TV monitors at the exhibit table for viewing videos so exhibitors will NOT need to bring a laptop or device for viewing at the State Fair.

-Commercial or Promotional Video (SF 50324)
+Commercial or Promotional Video Individual (SF 50324 A) or Group (SF 50324 B)